Version 4; last updated 27/07/2023

 You are entitled to access any of your personal data that we hold.
 You can view the personal data we hold of yours by logging in to your account on the NPMS site.
 Alternatively, please contact email@example.com with as much detail as possible on the information you would like us to provide and we will respond within one month.

-You have the right to object to the processing of your personal data where we have relied on public task as the lawful basis for processing.
-You also have the right to request that we restrict or stop processing, rectify or delete your personal data.
+You have the right to request that we restrict or stop processing, rectify or delete your personal data.
 Where the personal data we hold has not been supplied by yourself, you are entitled to ask how we obtained the personal data.
-You can request that your NPMS user account is cancelled at any time by emailing email@example.com or by selecting the ‘Delete’ button on the ‘Edit’ tab of the ‘My Account’ page of the NPMS website whilst logged in to the NPMS account that you wish to delete.
-You may also contact firstname.lastname@example.org if you wish to progress any of these rights and your request will be considered within the provisions of the GDPR.
+You can request that your NPMS user account is cancelled at any time by emailing firstname.lastname@example.org or by selecting the ‘Delete’ button on the ‘Edit’ tab of the ‘My Account’ page of the NPMS website whilst logged in to the NPMS account that you wish to delete.
+You may also contact email@example.com if you wish to progress any of these rights and your request will be considered within the provisions of the GDPR.

 If you have any concerns about how your personal data is being used, we will try to answer any questions you have.
 You have the right to lodge a complaint with the Information Commissioner’s Office.
 You also have the right to an effective judicial remedy against decisions of the Information Commissioner’s Office, or against the NPMS partners.